Skip to content

 In Teamscale, you can manually exclude findings that you and your team aren't interested in.
 There are two types of finding exclusions:

-• Tolerated findings are correct from an analysis point of view, but it has been decided that they should not be tackled (e.g., because the efforts would be too high)
+• Tolerated findings are correct from an analysis point of view, but it has been decided that they should not be tackled (e.g., because their resolution requires unjustifiably high efforts).

 • False positive findings are findings for which Teamscale's static code analysis wasn't accurate enough to correctly identify a finding.
 This can, for example, happen in a code region with complex dataflow.